 The ileoscopy surgery is done through a person's ileostomy (ill-ee-ah-sto-mee).
 An ileostomy is an artificial opening (called a stoma), created in the abdomen by surgeons.
 The ileum is brought out to the surface of the abdominal wall, allowing waste to drain into a sealed pouch on the outside of the body.
 Ileostomies are sometimes created as a temporary measure, to allow the intestine a chance to rest and heal after surgery.
 Surgeons may reconnect the intestine later, when it has healed.
 In a permanent ileostomy, the entire large bowel is removed before the stoma is made.

 The endoscope transmits an image of the inside of your child's ileum, so the doctor can carefully examine its lining.
 Through the endoscope, doctors can see abnormalities (like inflammation or bleeding) that don't show up well on X-rays.
 The doctor can also insert instruments into the scope.
 By doing this, he or she can remove tiny samples of tissue (biopsy) for further tests, or treat bleeding problems.

 Taking biopsies through ileoscopy is essential for diagnosing rejection in a transplanted intestine.
-At Children's Hospital of Pittsburgh of UPMC, intestinal transplant recipients will typically have an ileoscopy with biopsy twice a week in the first month after intestinal transplantation.
+At UPMC Children’s Hospital of Pittsburgh, intestinal transplant recipients will typically have an ileoscopy with biopsy twice a week in the first month after intestinal transplantation.
 In the second month, the frequency goes down to once a week.

 Some children with ileostomies have not had intestinal transplants.
 They may have permanent ileostomies because of problems with certain muscles that are supposed to absorb nutrients and push food through the intestine.
 You might hear doctors use the word "motility" to describe the ability of these muscles to contract.
 If your child has motility problems, he or she may periodically undergo an ileoscopy.